CODA

 Assumptions often placed on CODA children

-CODA (Children of Deaf Adults) reflects the experiences of growing up between Deaf and hearing worlds.
+CODA (Children of Deaf Adults) shows the experience of growing up between Deaf and hearing worlds.

-Within WovenAware’s Lived Experience series, CODA reflections explore the intersection of Deaf and hearing worlds within family life.
+Within WovenAware’s Lived Experience series, CODA stories explore the intersection of these worlds within family life.

-This space explores identity, communication, family relationships, and the perspectives shaped by being part of a Deaf-led family while navigating a wider hearing environment.
+This space explores identity, communication, family relationships, and the perspectives shaped by growing up in a Deaf-led family while navigating a wider hearing environment.

 These experiences are shaped by connection, responsibility, culture, and belonging.
-They reflect both the richness and the complexity of living across different communication spaces.
+They hold both the richness and the complexity of living across different communication spaces.

-CODA reflections are shared across WovenAware’s social platforms and archived here as part of the wider awareness journey.
+CODA is shared here as part of the wider awareness journey.

 Growing Up Between Worlds

-CODA experiences often exist at the intersection of two environments – Deaf and hearing.
+CODA experiences often exist at the intersection of Deaf and hearing environments.

 This can include:

-These experiences influence how individuals understand communication, relationships, and belonging.
+These experiences shape how individuals navigate communication, relationships, and belonging.

 Identity and Belonging